Colombian police continue search for Luis Diaz’s kidnapped father

 Diaz’s mother has been rescued but the Colombian authorities have stepped up the search for Luis Manuel Diaz.

-Colombian police are searching a mountain range in the north of the country for the kidnapped father of Liverpool forward Luis Diaz.
+Liverpool are continuing to support Colombia winger Luis Diaz as police search a mountain range in the north of the country for his kidnapped father.

-Diaz’s mother has been rescued but the Colombian authorities have stepped up the search for his father, with the player having returned home to be with family members.
+Diaz’s mother, who was taken at the same time over the weekend, is now free but authorities have stepped up the search for his missing parent.

-Police have been carrying out aerial patrols across the Perija mountain range, which straddles the border with Venezuela and is covered by a forest.
+Police have been carrying out aerial patrols across the Perija mountain range, which straddles the border with Venezuela and is covered by a forest, while assistant manager Pep Lijnders said the club was “doing the right thing”.

+“We try to support him now as much as we can – lot of things out of our hands,” said Lijnders.

+“I think and I feel that it’s only for Liverpool Football Club that the players know we’re doing the right thing.
+It’s not for me to say what we’re doing for Luis Diaz.

 In a post on social media, Colombian police director general William Salamanca was shown visiting the operation in order to “recognise our commandos for their bravery and commitment to rescue him safe and sound”.